jkasimotto/weaviate2neo4j/README.md

 2. Configure the application in the `config.yaml` file.
 3. Run the conversion using `python -m weaviate2neo4j`.

-For more information, please see the [documentation](https://github.com/username/repo-name).
+For more information, please contact me.

 ## License

-This tool is released under the [MIT License](https://github.com/username/repo-name/blob/master/LICENSE).
+This tool is released under the [MIT License]